Want to help out or contribute?

 #> 1 M 65 169 29

 This is great because with one line of code we imported all these datasets!
 But we’re missing an important bit of information: The user ID.
 A powerful feature of the purrr package is that it has other functions to make working with functionals easier.
 We know map() always outputs a list.
-What if you want to output a character vector instead?
-If we check the help:
+But what we want is a single data frame at the end that also contains the user ID information.

-The map_dfr() looks like the one we want, since we want all these datasets together as one.
-If we look at the help for it, we see that it has an argument .id, which we can use to create a new column that sets the user ID, or in this case, the file path to the dataset, which has the user ID information in it.
+The function that will take a list and convert it into a data frame is called list_rbind() to bind (“stack”) by rows or list_cbind() to bind (“stack”) by columns.
+We want to bind by rows, so will use list_rbind() and if we look at the help for it, we see that it has an argument names_to.
+This argument lets us create a new column that sets the user ID, or in this case, the file path to the dataset, which has the user ID information in it.
 So, let’s use it and create a new column called file_path_id.

 Your file_path_id variable will look different.
 Don’t worry, we’re going to tidy up the file_path_id variable later.